-- The WQA's Assistant Executive Director/Senior Engineer is a member of the Leadership Committee of the Greater L.A.
-Integrated Regional Water Management Plan ("IRWMP").
-This program had helped to facilitate a new regional approach to watershed management by establishing collaborative efforts across the watersheds and functions that may have not been done otherwise - Participating in meetings with the Association of California Water Agencies, - Participating in meetings with the San Gabriel Valley Water Association
+- Participating in the Leadership Committee for the Greater L.A.
+County Integrated Regional Water Management program.
+This program facilitates a new regional approach to watershed management by establishing collaborative efforts across the watersheds and functions that may have not been done otherwise. - Participating in various committees of the Association of California Water Agencies - Participating in meetings with the San Gabriel Valley Water Association - Participating in the Coalition for Environmental Protection, Restoration & Development Conference

 Recognizing that actions elsewhere in the state or country can positively or negatively affect its cleanup efforts, during 2007 the WQA joined in an amicus brief regarding United Sates vs. Atlantic Research Corporation.This case could have jeopardized funding under the CERCLA.
 The WQA undertook a leadership role with the amicus brief to try and preserve contribution claims against responsible parties for early projects.
 Fortunately, this case was decided in favor of the position supported by the amicus brief.